thehighnibble/thehighnibble.github.io/docs/imsai8080/assembly/README.md

 | 29b. | 3mm Black acrylic LED spacer & switch alignment guide (8 slots) | `SA0-SA7` | |

 ::: warning
 The order of the momentary switches is different.
 They alternate blue/red from left to right with the red power switch in the right-most position.
 I have seen different configurations and I guess it comes down to personal choice.
-I imagine you can swap the plastic toggle actuators but I have tried this myself.
+I imagine you can swap the plastic toggle actuators but I have not tried this myself.
 :::

 | Step | Parts | Location | Notes |